E-mail: chloe at cs dot washington dot edu

 Seattle, WA, 98195-2350

-I am a fifth-year graduate student in
+I am a sixth-year graduate student in

 Computer Science and Engineering at the University of Washington.
 I am interested in machine learning for natural language understanding.
 I am currently working with